tsharmaMW/Distributed-Data---Replication/Distributed Data - Replication.md

 ---

-- Monotonic reads is a guarantee that this kind of anamaly does not happen.
+- Monotonic reads is a guarantee that this kind of anomaly does not happen.
-- It's a lesser guarantee than strong consistency, but a stron guarantee than eventual consistency.
+- It's a lesser guarantee than strong consistency, but a stronger guarantee than eventual consistency.
 - User will not read older data after having previously read newer data.
 - One way of achieving this is to make sure each user always reads from the same replica (maybe chose replicas based on the hash of user ID).